Quadratic Stability of Entropy Minimizers under Block-Separable Convex Constraints: A Quantitative Stability Theorem

 \section{A Quantitative Stability Theorem}

-This section establishes the main result of the paper: entropy minimizers under block-convex constraints are quantitatively rigid.
+This section establishes the main result: entropy minimizers under block-convex constraints are quantitatively rigid.
 We show that entropy excess controls the squared trace-norm distance to the minimizer set, with constants depending only on the geometry of the constraint.
+Before proceeding to the local second-order analysis, we note that by continuity of the entropy functional on the compact constraint set and compactness of the set of entropy minimizers, there exists $\varepsilon_0>0$ such that any $\rho\in\mathcal{C}$ satisfying $S(\rho)-S_{\min}\le \varepsilon_0$ lies in a neighbourhood of some entropy minimizer $\sigma\in\mathcal M$ where the fixed-support hypothesis holds and the local Taylor expansion applies.